0x1F9F1/Open1560/game/Open1560-README.txt

 # Setup
 In most cases, Open1560 should run optimally straight away.
 However, there are certain things you may wish to change:
+* If you have a laptop, ensure you are using the correct GPU.
+* If you still have low performance, consider disabling Cloud Shadows.
 * Enable anti-aliasing with the `-msaa <LEVEL>` argument (possible levels are 1, 2, 4 or 8).
 Note, this may not be available on certain older/integrated GPUs.

 # Command Line Arguments